plinder-org/plinder/docs/tutorial/dataset.md

-The `systems`, `index`, `clusters`, `splits` and `leakage` directories are most the important ones for PLINDER utilization and will be covered in the tutorial, while the rest are for more curios users.
+The `systems`, `index`, `clusters`, `splits` and `leakage` directories are most the important ones for PLINDER utilization and will be covered in the tutorial, while the rest are for more curious users.

 To download specific directories of interest, for example `splits`, run: